gogomillan/AirBnB_clone_v3/README.md

 Now you can see the files and directories of the project!!

-## File Descriptions
+## Content Descriptions
-[console.py](console.py) - the console contains the entry point of the command interpreter.
+[console.py](console.py) - the console (class HBNBCommand), contains the entry point of the command interpreter.
 List of commands this console current supports:
 * `EOF` - exits console
 * `quit` - exits console